Frequently Asked Questions

-If you submitted your application on-line, you can go to www.enrollnola.org and log into the OneApp Parent Portal using your secure username and password.
-You can then make updates to your child’s application.
+If you submit your application on-line, you can go to www.enrollnola.org and log into the OneApp Parent Portal using your secure username and password.
+You can then make updates to your child’s application up until the application deadline.
 When you submit a new application, it will over-write the original application that you submitted.

 If you submitted a paper application, you can fill out and submit another paper application to your child’s school or a Parent / Family Resource Center.
 We will consider the most recently submitted application as your child’s final application.